nimobeeren/yt-music-dl/readme.md

 7. Run the first-time setup by typing `sudo python3 yt-music-dl --setup`.
 <br>You must log in to the same Google account you use for YouTube, but that does not have to be the same account as used in step 3.

+Whenever you run yt-music-dl.py, the program will download any video you put in your playlist as MP3, tag it, and then remove it from the playlist.
+To automatically download video's without user intervention, see [Scheduling](#scheduling).

 ### Scheduling